AZAL Offers Discounts On Tickets Between Baku And Beijing

-(MENAFN- Trend News Agency) The national air carrier of Azerbaijan, AZAL, has launched a
+(MENAFN- AzerNews) The national air carrier of Azerbaijan, AZAL, has launched a

 special offer for flights between Baku and Beijing, giving